Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis and Algebraic Bethe Circuits

 The action of $V_0$ on $|1\rangle^{\otimes M}$ and $V_{N-1}^{-1}$ on $|0\rangle^{\otimes M}$ produces an overall normalization that we cancel by redefining the Bethe state like

 Explicitly,

-The lack of uniformity of the MPS is reflected in the appearance of position-dependent quasi-momenta:
+The lack of uniformity of the MPS above is reflected in the emergence of position-dependent quasi-momenta:

-We assume $u_a$, hence $p_{a,j}$ do not satisfy the Bethe equations in principle.
-We assume on top that $u_a\neq u_b$: quasi-momenta are different position-wise, and the Bethe wave function does to vanish identically.
-The scattering amplitudes are unchanged with respect to the homogeneous spin chain and equal (\ref{scattering}).
-We depict (\ref{inhMPS}) in Figure \ref{figPsiMNinh}.
-Since (\ref{inhMPS}) realizes a Bethe wave functions with $M$ magnons propagating over $N$ spins the inhomogeneous spin chain, we identify it the ``MPS of the CBA''.
+We assume that $u_a$, and consequently $p_{a,j}$, do not necessarily satisfy the Bethe equations.
+This means that the Bethe state (\ref{inhMPS}) is not in general an eigenstate of the transfer matrix that defines the inhomogeneous spin chain.
+We also assume that $u_a\neq u_b$, ensuring that quasi-momenta are distinct at each position so that the Bethe wave function does not vanish identically.
+The scattering amplitudes are unchanged with respect to the homogeneous spin chain and equal~(\ref{scattering}).
+Since (\ref{inhMPS}) realizes a Bethe wave function with~$M$ magnons propagating over~$N$ spins in the inhomogeneous spin chain, we identify it with the ``MPS of the CBA''.
 Magnons are still plane waves whose scattering is governed by the two-body S-matrix (\ref{Smatrix}), but their quasi-momenta vary as the plane wave propagates through spin chain.
-This parameterization straightforwardly generalizes the CBA for the homogeneous spin chain.
+The parameterization~(\ref{inhMPS}) directly generalizes the CBA for the homogeneous spin chain~(\ref{MPS}).
 For instance, if $M=2$:

-The proof of the equivalence between both representations appears in Appendix~\ref{appMPSCBA}.
+The proof of the equivalence between the first and second line of (\ref{inhMPS}) appears in Appendix~\ref{appMPSCBA}.

 Like (\ref{MPS}), the MPS of the CBA (\ref{inhMPS}) enables the systematic construction of Bethe with less than $M$ magnons~\footnote{ The MPS in terms of $\widetilde{\mathscr{T}}_j^{i}$~(\ref{ABAMNdual}) also gives rise to Bethe states with a few magnons thanks to the symmetry~(\ref{symTdualprop}).
-However, normalizations are more intricate, which complicates the later derivation of unitaries. }.
-This fact is the upshot of (\ref{symTdualprop}), the symmetry with respect to the exchange of ancillae of $\widetilde{\mathscr{T}}_j$.
-Following the steps of Subsection~\ref{ssCBAhom}, we indeed deduce
+However, normalizations are more intricate, which complicates the derivation of unitaries. }.
+This fact is the upshot of (\ref{symTdualprop}), the symmetry of dual monodromy matrices with respect to the exchange of ancillae in the F-basis.
+Following the steps of Subsection~\ref{ssCBAhom}, we deduce

+We emphasize that the importance of (\ref{inhompartial}), alongside (\ref{hompartial}), lies in the fact that, by modifying the initialization of the MPS in the auxiliary space, the MPS also realizes Bethe states with~\mbox{$0 \leq r \leq M$} magnons and support on $1 \leq k \leq N$ qubits.
+This property is closely related to the equality between the MPS and the linear superpositions of plane waves of the CBA in (\ref{inhMPS}).

 We should mention \cite{Ovchinnikov10} already stressed the suitability of the F-basis to compute Bethe wave functions.
 We clarify the relation between (\ref{inhMPS}) and the parameterizations of the Bethe wave functions for the inhomogeneous spin chain of \cite{Ovchinnikov10} in Appendix \ref{appMPSCBA}.